 Ask someone about Kazakhstan, and 9 times out of 10 their response will be “Borat”.
 Images of a village with poor farmers, incestuous families, and no running water make Kazakhstan seem like the backwaters of the world.

 Little do people know that this village wasn’t even in Kazakhstan (Romania, actually) and that Kazakhstan is the richest and most modern country in Central Asia.
 And there are many more interesting facts about Kazakhstan, too.
-Though far from topping the bucket lists of the masses, Kazakhstan is seeing an increase of tourism, especially thanks to their new one-month visa-free travel program for many citizens of the EU and OECD countries.
+Though far from topping the bucket lists of the masses, Kazakhstan is seeing an increase of tourism, especially thanks to its new one-month visa-free travel program for many citizens of the EU and OECD countries.

 One month visa-free countries: United Kingdom, United States, Ireland, Iceland, Australia, Austria, Belgium, Bulgaria, Canada, Chile, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Israel, Italy, Japan, Latvia, Lithuania, Luxembourg, Malaysia, Malta, Mexico, Monaco, Netherlands, New Zealand, Norway, Poland, Portugal, Romania, Singapore, Slovak Republic, Slovenia, Spain, Sweden, Switzerland, Turkey, South Korea, United Arab Emirates